okamotomiak/gas-task-manager-advanced/README.md

 | F | Due Date | Date | When the task is due |
 | G | Notes | Text | Additional task notes |

+### Column Widths

+When the sheet is initialized, the script automatically applies column widths defined in `CONFIG.COLUMN_WIDTHS` (see `TaskManagerCore.js`).
+If any text appears cut off, adjust these widths and re-run `initializeTaskManager()`.

 ## Advanced Features

 ### Automatic Task Reminders